Occupational Health and Safety

 Government and school district re-entry plans identified the health and safety of students and staff as a priority and guiding principle.
 Further, under the provincial Occupational Health and Safety Act (the Act), employers must ensure workers’ health and safety to the extent that is “reasonably practicable”.
 Employees also have the right to refuse unsafe work, and this right applies to schools and teachers in the context of COVID-19 and pandemic response measures.
 However, there can be disputes as to whether the bar of “unsafe work” is met in certain circumstances – conditions must rise to the level of imminent risk of dangerous work for a refusal to be upheld.
 The OHS standard is not one of perfection or elimination of all risk in the workplace.

-In the current context, NLTA staff are in communication with NLESD officials regarding what precautions and protections will be in place to ensure teacher safety, particularly in the context of confirmed and extensive community spread of COVID-19.
+In the current context, NLTA staff are in communication with officials regarding what precautions and protections will be in place to ensure teacher safety, particularly in the context of confirmed and extensive community spread of COVID-19.
 For example, some students with complex needs require close contact with the adults who work with them and may be unable to wear a mask.
-Teachers who work with students who will be availing of in-school learning should, first and foremost, ask their employer to clearly identify what safety measures will be in place to ensure that their work can be done in a manner and environment that is as safe as is reasonably practicable (this is the standard under the Occupational Health and Safety Act).
-This could include the provision of Personal Protective Equipment (PPE), continued pre-attendance COVID-19 screening, availability of student assistant supports, adequate space and cleaning protocols, etc..
-NLTA staff are seeking information from the NLESD on what the specific Public Health guidance is with respect to the safety of teachers working in person with students with particular needs in the current pandemic and public health emergency context.
-Individual teachers should also seek clarity from their administration regarding what advice has been given by Public Health regarding the level of precautions required in the current COVID context, and which precautions will be provided in their specific situation.
+Teachers should, first and foremost, ask their employer to clearly identify what safety measures will be in place to ensure that their work can be done in a manner and environment that is as safe as is reasonably practicable (this is the standard under the Occupational Health and Safety Act).
+Depending on public health guidance at the time, this could include the provision of Personal Protective Equipment (PPE), consistent enforcement of applicable public health measures, availability of student assistant supports, adequate space and cleaning protocols, etc. In the event of a concern, individual teachers should also seek clarity from their administration regarding what advice has been given by Public Health regarding the level of precautions required in the current COVID context, and which precautions will be provided in their specific situation.

 Under the Act, if a worker has a reasonable, subjective opinion that their health and safety or that of another person in the workplace is endangered, they may refuse to do the work in question until corrective action is taken by the employer or until an investigation is completed.
 The procedure to be followed when exercising one’s right to refuse is very specific and must be communicated clearly to the employer.
 The refusal must be accompanied by an explanation of why the employee believes the work is unsafe, and must be communicated on an individual basis by each employee who feels they are being exposed to the danger (for instance, refusals by a group of employees in solidarity with one individual who believes they are endangered is not permitted).
 Employees who exercise their right to refuse do not lose pay or benefits, but can be reassigned to other work, if possible, while their refusal is being investigated/addressed.
 A “step by step” guidance document on the right to refuse can be accessed here.